LikkleEgret/my-first-full-webpage/README.md

 # my-first-full-webpage
-This is the first page i made using html and a bit css
+This is the first page i made using html